chainguard-dev/.github/SECURITY.md

 As a reporter, you can expect:
 - A prompt acknowledgment of your report (within 72 hours).
 - A transparent dialog and timely fix for valid issues.
-- Credit for responsible disclosure, if desired.
+- Credit for disclosure, if desired.

 Please see the full [Chainguard Vulnerability Disclosure Policy](https://www.chainguard.dev/legal/inbound-vulnerability-disclosure-policy) to learn more.